Donegal survive Cavan onslaught to reach final

 Cavan still fought back to level at 0-14 apiece on 57 minutes after Donegal had hit four unanswered points to lead 0-13 to 0-10.

-But ultimately goals win matches with O'Donnell, on the pitch for less than two minutes, skilfully sidefooted the ball to the net from eight yards after Cavan keeper Raymond Galligan had punched away a mishit Jamie Brennan shot.
+But ultimately goals win matches with O'Donnell, on the pitch for less than two minutes, skilfully sidefooted the ball to the net from eight yards after the Cavan defence flapped at a mishit Jamie Brennan shot.

 Brennan, after a number of relatively subdued recent outings, was Donegal's star attacker as he kicked three points from play and was the provider for a number of other scores.